 About our Local Food work

 All Together Now supports our state’s sustainable farmers and producers to ensure Pennsylvanians have access to high-quality nutritious and culturally-appropriate food.
 We work with farmers and local food enterprises to re-localize the majority of our food production, strengthen local supply chains and educate the public about the importance of buying nutritious locally produced food.

-In order to focus our work on a particular part of our food system, we have formed the Local Grain Coalition, which includes production of local grains, beans and oilseeds.
+In order to focus our work on a particular part of our food system, we have formed the Pennsylvania Grain Coalition, which includes production of local grains, beans and oilseeds.
 The working group is comprised of farmers, researchers, millers, malters, bakers, brewers, chefs, grocers, distributors, and farmers market managers who are collaborating to make sustainably grown Pennsylvania staples more accessible to eaters.